top of page

 Pros: Seamless, non-binding tops, moisture-wicking, cushioned

-Diabetic socks are not really a specific type of sock and the best one depends on the co-morbid conditions of the patient.
-If chosen right socks reduce the risk of blisters and pressure points and provide compression where needed.
+Diabetic socks are not really a specific type of sock, and the best one depends on the co-morbid conditions of the patient.
+If chosen correctly, socks reduce the risk of blisters and pressure points and provide compression where needed.

 🏖️ Toe Socks